b1luu/cse15l-lab-reports/lab3.md

 Command Focus: grep

 Command 1: `grep -n "specific string" (directory)`
->`grep -n` in particular is a command that indicates where a line is present or, where the line you are trying to specify in the file's line number within the file.
+>`grep -n` in particular is the location via line number of where the specific string is located in that particular file specificed in your chosen directory.
 This allows you to locate the specific line within the file and easier to navigate to find specifics.

 **Examples: Using grep -n **